teamboxcoxrox/teamboxcoxrox.gitlab.io/README.md

 https://github.com/teamboxcoxrox/teamboxcoxrox.gitlab.io

 Data required for the visualization has been included with the code.

+The following instructions are intended for anyone wishing to attempt to recreate out work.
+Please note several things:

+1. This project involves several large files that are downloaded from the internet.
+2. This project involves multiple data analytics models that are part of a larger pipeline and can take hours, and in some cases days, to complete.
+3. This project requires Python 3.7, and numerous libraries.

+In general, this is a large and complex visualization.
+If you experience difficulty in getting this code to work, please reach out to the BOXCOXROX contact person for installation and implementation questions:

+Miles Porter
+(mporter45 at gatech dot com)

+Thanks for your interest in our project!

 ## EXECUTION - How to run a demo on your code